lgblgblgb/xep128/README.md

 read file LICENSE

 Currently it's for Linux and/or UNIX-like systems, but since it's an SDL based project, it would be not that hard to port to Windows, I guess.
+There is some on-going tries (from me) to build for Windows on Linux, see later in this document for details, if you want to try Xep128 on Windows.

 LibZ80ex (great Z80 emulator, http://z80ex.sourceforge.net/) is included just
 in case, if your OS distribution does not contain it (or older version, etc).